Arizard/less-coffee-hugo/content/posts/aws-bedrock-hackathon-2024/index.md

 ## Outcome

+By the 4th day, we had a working system - albeit without any security, rate limiting, or ability to scale (it was a prototype after all).
+It took around 30 seconds to generate a personalised careers page.

+{{< figure src="submit-form.png" caption="From this page, the prospect submits their website URL.">}}
+{{< figure src="result-page.png" caption="After a short wait, we show them the personalised careers page.">}}

+### Sample careers pages

+The following screenshots show careers pages that were generated entirely from the business' website.

 {{< figure src="merivale.png" caption="Merivale's auto-generated careers page." >}}
 {{< figure src="trafalgar-st-espresso.png" caption="Trafalgar Street Espresso's auto-generated careers page." >}}